gonfva/gonfva.github.io/content/en/blog/2015-04-26-react-native-some-context-and-few.md

 <script async="" class="speakerdeck-embed" data-id="2e15908049bb013230960224c1b4b8bd" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>
-Besides, one of my colleagues have recently developed a wonderful [SPA](http://en.wikipedia.org/wiki/Single-page_application) using React, so &nbsp;I wanted to give a test to get the idea.
+Besides, one of my colleagues have recently developed a wonderful [SPA](http://en.wikipedia.org/wiki/Single-page_application) using React, so  I wanted to give a test to get the idea.